kaime/layla/src/test/cases/colors.md

 - Sets the hue of the color

-- Only accepts a pure number in the 0..255 range, a percentage or an angle
+- Only accepts a percentage or an angle

 ### `hue?`

 ### `saturation`

-- Returns the saturation channel of the color as a percentage
+- Returns the saturation of the color on the HSL space as a percentage

   ~~~ lay
   color.saturation {